Speaking Chinese – The Many Dialects of China

 Mandarin, Cantonese and other local dialects

 For example, Filley & Associates helps support a school for orphans in Nanning, where some of the teachers speak Mandarin and some speak Cantonese.
-Amazingly, the teachers in the same school can’t communicate with each other very well.
+Amazingly, some of the teachers in the same school can’t communicate with each other very well.
 To complicate matters, some of the students are learning Mandarin as a second language, their primary language being Zhuang, which in structure and sound is closer to Vietnamese, than Chinese.
 To give you an example of how different these dialects truly are, here is how one says, “Yes” in Zhuang:

 Put the tip of your tongue on the roof of your mouth and blow air out of your open mouth, on both sides of your tongue.
 It should sound something like a snake’s hiss, coming from the back of your tongue.
 Follow that with “lay”.
 That means “Yes” in Zhuang.
 Contrast that with “Shi” (sounds like “sure” in English) which is “Yes” in Mandarin.